 Ensign Lovett, fresh out of the United Nations Peacekeeping Academy, had begun his career as the junior shuttle pilot doing the usual mind-numbing duties awarded brand-new ensigns.
 It did not take long, however, for his superiors to recognize his ability to get intractable machinery and recalcitrant people to do his bidding.
-He had been fast-tracked through the ever-dangerous political landmines of the United Nations Peacekeeping Forces (Space)—usually referred to by its initials, UNPF(S)—by an ever-growing number of influential mentors until he was appointed Commander, White Sands Shuttle Base—the man in charge of all shuttle operations, shuttle pilots and shuttle maintenance in the UNPF(S).
+He had been fast-tracked through the ever-dangerous political landmines of the United Nations Peacekeeping Forces (Space)—usually referred to by its initials, UNPF(S)—by an ever-growing number of influential mentors until he became Commander, White Sands Shuttle Base—the man in charge of all shuttle operations, shuttle pilots and shuttle maintenance in the UNPF(S).
 He was at the pinnacle of his career.

-Should he be promoted to Commodore and the giddy heights of Flag rank (and such a promotion was a certainty rather than just a possibility), he would wind up as just another desk jockey, chained to a desk and an office with an obsequious assistant and a view out a window (maybe).
+Should he be promoted to Commodore and the giddy heights of Flag rank (and such a promotion was a certainty rather than just a possibility), he would wind up as just another desk jockey, chained to an office with an obsequious assistant and a view out a window (maybe).
 He was not sure he would survive the honor.

 At 188 centimeters and 100 kilos, Anderson pushed the upper height and weight limits for a shuttle pilot.
-Neither circumstance, however, had kept him from spending every possible second he could in a cockpit, although lately the cramped conditions of a “Round Robin,” a single flight to both moon bases and both space stations, would leave him stiff and sore for several days after touchdown—a subtle reminder that he was inexorably slipping into his fifties.
+Neither circumstance, however, had kept him from spending every possible second he could in a cockpit, although lately the cramped conditions of a “Round Robin,” a single flight to both moon bases and both space stations, would leave him stiff and sore for several days after touchdown—a subtle reminder he was inexorably slipping into his fifties.

 “And exactly how are we going to do that, Mr. Snyder?”
 Anderson’s emphasis on “we” was obvious.